Pleasanton, California Therapists

 California

-An Overview of Mental Health in Pleasanton, California
+Mental Health in Pleasanton, California

 On the surface, life is pleasant in Pleasanton, California.
 Only a short jaunt from San Francisco and all it has to offer, Pleasanton is a predominantly affluent area with lots of local attractions for tourists and residents alike.
 But everything may not be quite as pleasant as it seems.
 Racial segregation, wealth inequality, and varying access between neighborhoods lead to limited access to mental health care and serious complications for many suffering from mental illnesses.